KaganCanSit/LinkChecker/README.md

 - Identifies broken connections and SSL certificate errors.

 ### Use
 - Just specify the directory you want to scan and LinkChecker will do the rest.
+Also, if you wish, you can specify how many threads the parallel package will use as the second parameter.
+If you do not enter any parameters, 10 is assumed.
 - Ideal for web developers, content managers, and anyone who needs to ensure the reliability of their links.
 - Here you can view your site, project, etc. to browse and check links.
 It must be present in your local environment.
 It does not scan to a site on the Internet!